jinghuazhao/physalia/README.md

  File | description
  -----|------------------------------------
- README.md | this file
+ .gitconfig | $HOME/.gitconfig due to setup.sh
- setup.sh | setup for a standard repository ssh.sh | setup for SSH
+ .gitignore | files not synchronised with GitHub README.md | this file setup.sh | setup for a standard repository ssh.sh | setup for SSH